 When your advertorial pitch gets accepted by a publication, or after you've written a draft, read it for continuity: Does your advertorial accomplish what you said it would in the title?

-It's important you align the information in your article with your title, so readers know what they're getting into when they read the title of your advertorial.
+It's important to align the information in your article with your title so readers know what they're getting into.
 Additionally, you won't lose credibility for false advertising, and you can be sure you're serving your audience.

 3. Solve for the customer.

 Serving audiences should be one of your top priorities with an advertorial.
 Yes, advertorials help your company out, but ultimately, solving for the customer generates new ones.

 Advertorials aren't a chance for you to shout out how your company solves all of the challenges presented in your advertorial.
 Instead, this is a chance for you to reach a new audience with high-quality content.

 If you want to place an ad for your company in tandem with an advertorial, discuss the possibility with the publisher.
 You may be able to purchase ad space that will separate the purposes of your content.